SidOfc/mkdx/README.md

 # Roadmap

-This roadmap is here to give you an idea of what's next, When features are suggested and are going to be implemented or new bugs are found they will show up in this list.
-This list isn't a queue, sometimes the order of tasks will change.
-This is because some tasks such as "Write tests" might take a while to complete in comparison to implementing a certain feature or fixing a bug for example.

 - [ ] Add setting to always place the TOC in a fixed position (e.g. below nth header)
 - [ ] Add setting to generate the TOC inside a `<details />` tag for github
 - [ ] Allow [`g:mkdx#settings.checkbox.toggles`](#gmkdxsettingscheckboxtoggles) to only have 2 elements.